 The Most Reverend Christie Macaluso, D.D.

-- Named by the pope as a prelate of honor with the title of monsignor and named Episcopal Vicar for Hartford, 1995
+Named by Pope John Paul II as a prelate of honor with the title of monsignor and named Episcopal Vicar for Hartford, 1995.

-- Vicar General and Moderator of the Curia
+Served as Vicar General and Moderator of the Curia until May 2014.

 Bishop Macaluso’s Coat of Arms